StefH/WebJobs.Extensions.Ftp/doc/part1.md

 ```

 As you can see in this extension method, we are adding the extension using the `AddExtension` method of the `IWebJobsBuilder`.
-The `AddExtesion` method takes one parameter, our `IExtensionConfigProvier` instance.
+The `AddExtension` method takes one parameter, our `FtpExtensionConfigProvider` instance.
 We are also adding a Singleton Service to the builder.
-The constructor of the `IExtensionConfigProvider` instance will receive this server as a parameter.
+The constructor of the `FtpExtensionConfigProvider` instance will receive this server as a parameter.

 ---